harui2019/qurrium/README.md

-# Qurry 🍛 - Entangled Entropy Measure Tool
+# Qurry 🍛 - The Measuring Tool for Renyi Entropy, Loschmidt Echo, and Magnetization Squared and Some Common Cases.

-This is a tool to measure the Renyi entropy of given wave function.
+This is a tool to measure the Renyi entropy, Loschmidt Echo, and Magnetization Squared of given wave function.
 Running on **IBM Qiskit** with the function from constructing experiment object to pending the jobs to IBMQ automatically.

+---

-## Avaliable Environments
+## Configurate Environment

 - **`Python 3.9.7+`** installed by Anaconda
   - on